'Resident Evil 3' remake hits PS4, Xbox One and PC on April 3rd

 🌿 https://t.co/wAFcSWPGjf pic.twitter.com/0aYyiUscWI

+As you might remember if you played Resident Evil 3: Nemesis the first time around, you'll play as Jill Valentine.
+The heroine tries to escape the T-virus-ridden city and the relentless creature, Nemesis, at around the same time as the events of Resident Evil 2 play out.
+The remake, which offers updated visuals and more content, is built on Capcom's RE Engine -- that also powers Resident Evil 7: Biohazard, RE2 and Devil May Cry 5.

-Rumors of a Resident Evil 3 reboot intensified last month, while covers for the game popped up on PlayStation Network in early December (as unearthed by tracker Gamstat).
-To sweeten the pot, the remake will include Resident Evil: Project Resistance, a 4-versus-1 survival game Capcom announced in September.
+Rumors of an RE3 reboot intensified last month, while covers for the game popped up on PlayStation Network in early December (as unearthed by tracker Gamstat).
+To sweeten the pot, the remake will include Resident Evil: Resistance, a 4-versus-1 survival game Capcom announced in September.